The Arena Carbon Ultra Jammer is the newest tech suit offered in Arena’s Carbon line. Here’s a breakdown on this high-performance suit.

 - New design and compression paneling. called “Infinity Loop” inner construction, this updated design is supposed to be able to better connect muscle groups.

-- It’s rated as having the most amount of compression possible in their Carbon line.
+- It’s rated as having the most amount of compression possible in the Carbon line.

 - Gregorio Paltrinieri, Olympic champion in the 1500m freestyle, wears this suit.
 Fair enough!